-The AD4630-24/AD4632-24 require an external reference to define the input range.
+The AD4030-24/AD4032-24 require an external reference to define its input range.
 This reference must be 4.096 V to 5 V. An optimal choice for the reference is the ADR4550 or ADR4540.
-The ADC has several features that reduce the charge pulled from the reference, making the AD4630-24/AD4632-24 easier to use than other ADCs.
+These ADCs have several features that reduce the charge pulled from the reference, making the AD4030-24/AD4032-24 much easier to use than other ADCs.
 For most applications, the reference can drive the REFIN pin, which has an internal precision buffer that isolates the reference from the ADC circuitry.
 The buffer has a high input impedance and small input current (5 nA typical) that allows multiple ADCs to share a common reference.
-An RC circuit between the reference and REFIN can be used to filter reference noise (see Figure 45).
-The suggested values are 100 Ω < R < 1 k Ω , and C \geq 10 μ F.
+An RC circuit between the reference and the REFIN pin can be used to filter reference noise (see Figure 46).
+Suggested values are 100 Ω < R < 1 k Ω , and C ≥ 10 μ F.

-Figure 45.
+Figure 46.
 Reference with Noise Filter

-For the best possible gain error, the internal buffer can be disabled (REFIN = 0 V) and an external reference used to drive the REF pin.
-The current drawn by the REF pin is small (<2 μ A) and depends on the sample rate and output code (see Figure 30).
-An internal 2 μ F capacitor on the REF pin provides optimal reference bypassing and simplifies PCB design by reducing component count and layout sensitivity.
+For the best possible gain error, the internal buffer can be disabled (REFIN = 0 V) and an external reference can be used to drive the REF pins.
+The current drawn by the REF pins is small (<2 μ A) and depends on the sample rate and output code (see Figure 30).
+An internal 2 μ F capacitor on the REF pins provides optimal reference bypassing and simplifies PCB design by reducing component count and layout sensitivity.

-In applications where a burst of samples is taken after idling for long periods, as shown in Figure 46, the reference current (I{REF}) quickly goes from approximately 0 μA to a maximum of 1.8 μA at 2 MSPS on the AD4630-24 or a maximum of 0.5 μA at 500 kSPS on the AD4632-24.
+In applications where a burst of samples is taken after idling for long periods, as shown in Figure 47, the reference current (I{REF}) quickly goes from approximately 0 μA to a maximum of 1.8 μA at 2 MSPS from approximately 0 μA to 0.5 μA at 500 kSPS.
 This step in dc current draw triggers a transient response in the reference that must be considered because any deviation in the reference output voltage affects the accuracy of the output code.
-If the reference is driving the REFIN pin, the internal buffer is able to handle these transitions (see Figure 28).
-When the REF pin is being driven with no external buffer, and the transient response of the reference is important, the fast settling LTC6655LN-5 reference is recommended.
+If the reference is driving the REFIN pins, the internal buffer is able to handle these transitions (see Figure 28).
+When the REF pins are being driven with no external buffer, and the transient response of the reference is important, the fast settling LTC6655LN-5 reference is recommended.

-Figure 46.
+Figure 47.
 CNV Waveform Showing Burst Sampling